najeebt/atrium/README.md

 - Dynamically editable shaders – edit your shader code live and watch the image update
 - Custom DirectX implementation – get in there and write your own live rendering
 - Comes with a Houdini file for easy import and cleanup

+## ROOM FOR IMPROVEMENT

+- Color capture is coded and tested, but not activated for performance reasons
+- The UI flow is weird (although it works for real shoots)
+- Joint capture is partly coded
+- Camera control is weak
+- Playback could use a million features